Data-JA/Profile/README.md

 * Coreference resolution

 Bayesian Decision and Risk Analysis
-* Built a Bayesian Network model to calculate dice probabilities
+- Built a Bayesian Network model to calculate dice probabilities
-* Built a Bayesian Network model to illustrate and inform decision about the Sally Clark Appeal and Acquittal
+- Built a Bayesian Network model to illustrate and inform decision about the Sally Clark Appeal and Acquittal

 Digital Media and Social Networks _with Python_
-* Extracted Twitter’s APIs to gather social media data.
+- Extracted Twitter’s APIs to gather social media data.
-* Network analysis on a random generated Erdős–Rényi Graph.
+- Network analysis on a random generated Erdős–Rényi Graph.

 Data Analytics with Python
 * Prediction of next Tennis match win

+## BSc Mathematics
+Linear Statistical Models _with SAS_
+- Use of a computer statistical package to analyse real data sets.
+•	Medical Statistical Models with SAS
+Applied various multivariable models to clinical data and reported conclusions clearly.
+Used statistical software to help carry out model fitting and analyses.